A structure theorem for stochastic processes indexed by the discrete hypercube: Introduction

 \item [(ii)] or $\langle D_t:t\in A^n\rangle$ correlates with a ``structured" stochastic process; precisely, there exist a nonempty subset $\Gamma$ of $A$, $\beta\in A \setminus \Gamma$ and a stochastic process $\langle S_t: t \in A^n\rangle$ in $(\Omega,\mathcal{F},\mathbb{P})$ such that the following are satisfied. \begin{enumerate} \item [(a)] For every $t\in A^n$ we have $S_t=\bigcap_{\alpha\in \Gamma} E^\alpha_t$ where for every $\alpha\in \Gamma$ the process $\langle E_t^\alpha: t \in A^n\rangle$ is $(\alpha,\beta)$-insensitive. \item [(b)] For every $t\in A^n$ which contains $\beta$ we have

-\end{enumerate} \end{enumerate} \end{thm} Theorem \ref{thm:dich_lines} is a new result\footnote{For comparison, note that prior to this paper in order to obtain information as in part~(ii.a) of Theorem~\ref{thm:dich_lines}, one needed to assume that for every combinatorial line $L$ of $A^n$ we have $\mathbb{P}\big(\bigcap_{t\in L} D_t\big)=0$; note that, because of Theorem \ref{PHJ1.1}, this assumption cannot hold true in the high-dimensional case.} whose most surprising feature is perhaps the fact that the conditional probability $\mathbb{P}(D_t\, |\, S_t)$ depends \textit{linearly} on the parameter $\sigma$.
+\end{enumerate} \end{enumerate} \end{thm} Theorem \ref{thm:dich_lines} is a new result whose most surprising feature is perhaps the fact that the conditional probability $\mathbb{P}(D_t\, |\, S_t)$ depends \textit{linearly} on the parameter $\sigma$.
 As it is expected by Theorem \ref{PHJ1.1}, this information can in turn be used to prove the density Hales--Jewett theorem.
-We present this proof and we discuss in detail its quantitative aspects in Section 4.
+We present this proof and we discuss in detail its quantitative aspects in Section~\ref{s4}.
 At this point we simply mention that it is a step towards obtaining primitive recursive bounds for the density Hales--Jewett numbers.

+We also note that an infinitary structural result for stationary processes has been obtained by Austin in \cite[Theorem 6.2]{Au}; it is somewhat different than Theorem \ref{thm:dich_lines}, but it provides additional information for a certain subclass of stationary processes\footnote{This is related to the notion of \emph{satedness}---see \cite{Au} for details.}.
+(See also \cite{Tao} for a finitary and effective version of Austin's approach.)